obsidian0215/lz4/lz4_gpu/README_GPU.md

 # The output file will be in standard LZ4 frame format
 # Can be decompressed with standard LZ4 tools: lz4 -d compressed_output.lz4
 ```

+## Daemon Mode

+You can run the compressor as a persistent daemon to avoid repeated OpenCL initialization and improve throughput for many small requests.

+- Start daemon: `lz4_gpu --daemon` (defaults to `/tmp/lz4_gpu_daemon.sock` socket path)
+- Use the daemon client: `lz4_gpu --use-daemon <input>` to send the request to the daemon.
+If the daemon is not running, the CLI falls back to local processing.
+- Customize daemon socket path with `--daemon-socket PATH` or env var `LZ4_GPU_DAEMON_SOCKET`.
+- Enable pinned host memory for the daemon by default using `--daemon-pinned`.

 ## Performance Characteristics